 This is a relatively unique habitat with an incredibly high density of jaguars in a small area (over 40 jaguars documented in the past 7 years in a 15 mile stretch of land, which is higher than almost anywhere else in the world in the wild) and where jaguars tend to prey on adult sea turtles.

 By joining this project you ́ll not only be living in a true paradise, in Costa Rica ́s Caribbean but you will also play a huge role in research and the conservation of unique wildlife such as jaguars, sea turtles and hundreds of bird species.

-Given that this area is a haven for jaguars, and an ideal location for studying their behaviou., it also means there is a great responsibility on park authorities and the Costa Rican government to ensure that threats as a result of human activities like poaching, habitat and food source degradation do not threaten jaguar numbers in Tortuguero.
+Given that this area is a haven for jaguars, and an ideal location for studying their behaviour, it also means there is a great responsibility on park authorities and the Costa Rican government to ensure that threats as a result of human activities like poaching, habitat and food source degradation do not threaten jaguar numbers in Cahuita.

 Our volunteers play a huge role in this project by assisting our team on the ground and research partners so to help gather vital information to the conservation of the wildlife in the area.

 Volunteers will be in charge of conducting activities such as jaguar feeding behaviour and population studies; surveys on the beach to monitor the levels of marine turtle predation and the use of camera traps to identify individual jaguars present in the area and their feeding behaviours in relation to marine turtles.

 Volunteers will also take part in some of the other surveys carried out on base that may include marine turtle, bird, or amphibian monitoring, or general biodiversity/incidental sighting surveys, although they will have priority in the Jaguar surveys.
 They will get training on all species and surveys, so they go out on Forest biodiversity, birds, incidentals and turtle surveys.